GenomiqueENS/toullig/README.md

 In the execution of nanoporetools, the programm step :

- + list the fast5 files.
+ + List the fast5 files.
  + Read a fast5 file.
  + Write the fastq sequence(s).
  + Make a log information.